nneomaonochie/triviamurderparty/README.md

 To submit your answers for minigames, do **./minigame_input answer**

 What you input for minigames will vary depending on which minigame you are playing

+# Tmp_server
+This module is used to create the server where clients can connect to the game.
+The main drivers are the **handle_query_string** function and the **handle_query_char** function, which take in queries from the client and use the user input to update the game state.
+Chars are used for the trivia ques